 - End of the Year Memory Book for Google Classroom (Grades 2-6)

 Encourage your students to be sincere and put effort into this project.
-You will want to include a page about distance learning and the abrupt shift to learning online at home.
+You will want to include a page about distance learning and the shifts from in-person learning and learning online at home if applicable.
 Encourage your students to print their memory books and keep them somewhere safe.
-It will be a memento that they will want to look back on for the rest of their lives.
+They will be a memento that they will want to look back on for the rest of their lives.

 Distance Learning Field Day Fun

 Field Day is one of the most anticipated days of the year for elementary students.
-However, Field Day as we know it is just not possible this year.
+However, Field Day as we know it is just not possible for many schools.
 That does not mean that you cannot schedule some fun, light-hearted, friendly competition activities.
 Those activities can even include a review and extension of academic skills.

 - FIELD DAY Distance Learning THEME DAY for Google Slides, Grades K-5